lab1092/blender-manual_ja/manual/physics/soft_body/collisions.rst

 .. tip:: The best way

-   Add :guilabel:`Loop Cuts` to your Soft Body object in strategic areas that you know are most likely to be involved in a collision.
+   Add *Loop Cuts* to your Soft Body object in strategic areas that you know are most likely to be involved in a collision.

 - The Soft Body object must have more subdivisions than the collision object.
 - Check the direction of the face normals.
 - If the collision object has sharp spikes they might penetrate the Soft Body.
 - The resolution of the solver must match the speed at which Soft Body vertices are traveling.
-Lower the parameter :guilabel:`Error Lim` and carefully increase :guilabel:`Min S`.
+Lower the parameter *Error Lim* and carefully increase *Min S*.
-- :guilabel:`Outer` and :guilabel:`Inner` should be large enough, but zones of opposite faces should not overlap, or you have forces in opposite directions.
+- *Outer* and *Inner* should be large enough, but zones of opposite faces should not overlap, or you have forces in opposite directions.
 - If you use strong forces you should use large zones.
-- Set :guilabel:`Choke` to a high enough value (all the way up if necessary) if you have difficulties with repelled vertices.
+- Set *Choke* to a high enough value (all the way up if necessary) if you have difficulties with repelled vertices.
 - Colliding faces are difficult to control and need long calculation times.
 Try not to use them.

 Often it is better to create a simplified mesh to use as your collision object,